muni-town/weird/DEVELOPER.md

 - Rauthy is a OIDC Server written in Rust, different to most OIDC solutions out there Rauthy comes with a Admin UI to allow you manage accounts
 - SMTP4Dev is a SMTP Relay for development purposes.
 Any emails sent in the development phase will be reaching to this inbox.

-If you have Justfile installed, you can use the following just recipe
+If you have Just installed, you can use the following just recipe

 ```bash
 just setup